 Throughout His dealing with mankind, God has always sought to make sure that His people took care of those in need.
 We read in Deuteronomy 15:7-8 how God desired Israel to take care of the poor:

-If there be with thee a poor man, one of thy brethren, within any of thy gates in thy land which the LORD thy God giveth thee, thou shalt not harden thy heart, nor shut thy hand from thy poor brother; but thou shalt surely open thy hand unto him, and shalt surely lend him sufficient for his need in that which he wanteth.
+If there be with thee a poor man, one of thy brethren, within any of thy gates in thy land which YHWH thy God giveth thee, thou shalt not harden thy heart, nor shut thy hand from thy poor brother; but thou shalt surely open thy hand unto him, and shalt surely lend him sufficient for his need in that which he wanteth.

 Israel, however, many times was faithless in following the command, and we can read how God through the prophets condemned them for it: